K-PaaS/sidecar-guide-eng/install/sidecar.md

 Creating space test-space in org system as admin...
 OK

-Assigning role SpaceManager to user admin in org system / space test-space as admin...
+Assigning role SpaceManager to user admin in org system/space test-space as admin...
 OK

-Assigning role SpaceDeveloper to user admin in org system / space test-space as admin...
+Assigning role SpaceDeveloper to user admin in org system/space test-space as admin...
 OK

 TIP: Use 'cf target -o "system" -s "test-space"' to target new space